bytebase/bytebase.com-old/content/blog/database-cicd-best-practice.md

 published_at: 2022/12/21 19:21:21
 feature_image: /static/blog/database-cicd-best-practice/database-cicd-best-practice-banner.webp
 tags: How-To
-description: If we can come up with a complete Database CI/CD process, and blur the boundary between developers and DBAs, will it improve release efficiency?
+description: If we can develop a complete Database CI/CD workflow, and break the wall between developers and DBAs, will it improve release efficiency?
 ---

 ## Let’s chat about the cumbersome database change process